edricantoine/SpaceShooterNew/README.md

 SpaceShooters

+# Currently (probably) only works on Mac!

 A retro-inspired 2D shoot-'em-up game.
 Repo had to be remade after the old one caught fire, and Xcode decided to be a pain.
+Because I only own one development machine, it's a bit hard for me to check if it, you know, actually works on other machines.

 This application is a simple 2D shoot-'em-up game (think Space Invaders), which I decided to create as a way to get some practice with the C++ language as well as learn the basics of game development using the SDL2 graphics framework.
 I think the gameplay is simple enough to understand, and doesn't really require much explaining.

 I hope you enjoy!